anonrose/reddit-harvest/README.md

 ## reddit-harvest

-Harvest subreddit posts (and optionally comments) into `.txt` corpus files for product research, with optional OpenAI synthesis.
+Harvest subreddit posts (and optionally comments) into corpus files for product research, with advanced filtering, deduplication, and OpenAI-powered analysis.

 ### Install (after publishing)